simransuresh/simransuresh/README.md

 - 👋 Hi, I’m @simransuresh
-- 👀 Primary research interests in Polar Oceanography and Climatology of the Arctic using satellite, in-situ observations and coupled models.
-I also like Ice shelf-ocean interactions, Cryoseismology and Subglacial hydrology.
+- 👀 Primary research interests in Polar Meteorology.
+I use satellite, in-situ observations and coupled models.
+I also like Modeling Geohazards, Atmosphere-Ice-Ocean interactions.
 - 📫 How to reach me simransuresh410@gmail.com (or) simran.suresh@awi.de

 <!---